hpi-swa-teaching/SpellChecking/README.md

 Make sure there is no slash at the end of the path.

 ### Windows
-Copy *install-dependencies.cmd* to the root directory of your image (same folder as *squeak.bat*) and run it in a cmd window
+Copy *install-dependencies.cmd* to the root directory of your image (same folder as *squeak.bat*) and run it in a cmd window.
+Its first command-line parameter is the path to where you cloned your Git repository to, e.g.
-> install-dependencies.cmd <path to the root of your cloned Git Repo> <br/>
+> install-dependencies.cmd C:\SpellChecking <br/>

 Start Squeak, and run the following code in a workspace:
 >   (Installer repository: 'http://source.squeak.org/FFI') <br/>